BatchLabs/Batch-Flutter-Plugin/BUILDING.md

 ## API Documentation

+If you have all of the dependencies installed, you can run `make docs` and copy the api_docs subdirectories in the documentation repository.

+Otherwise, you can build a specific platform:

 ### Flutter

 Run `make doc`.
 You will need dartdoc for this: `flutter pub global activate dartdoc`.
 You might need to update your $PATH.